EzeAGB/UG_FCS_Deber4_CurrencyConverter/README.md

 This is a toy currency converter written in C. Shouldn't be used for anything important.

+## Capabilities:
+Can convert between USD, EUR and GTQ.

 ## Requirements:
 - A C capable compiler.
 - Git (Optional).